PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 ## Changes
 - Implemented user tagging in new notes and replies.
+- Implemented recent users.
+- Implemented connect other wallet.

 ## Fixes
 - Fixed opening profile screen from DM conversations on avatar tap.
+- Fixed image uploading on replies not working.